goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 ```

 This replaces the earlier idea of diagnostics as a bundle of optional compiler-state fields.
 The
-model has one required `failure`, and the state snapshot is a support graph made from typed entries:
+model has one required `failure`, and the state snapshot is a simple support/evidence log made from
+typed entries:
 claims, constraints, scopes, substitutions, searches, rule frames, and recovery entries.

 The important discipline is: